Frequently Asked Questions - Future Students

 - How much does it cost to attend Mission College?
 The cost varies depending on your residence.
 California residents pay $46 per unit, and International students and Out-of-State Students pay a different price per unit.
 In addition to the enrollment fees, students must pay miscellaneous fees each semester (e.g. health center fee).

 - Do you have an International Students Program?
 Yes, we have two programs for international students.
-Visit the International Student pages, drop by the International Students office located in the Main Building S1-202, or contact the office at (408)855.5110 or firstname.lastname@example.org.
+Visit the International Student pages, drop by the International Students office located in the Student Engagement Center Room 111, contact the office via phone at (408) 855-5110, or via email at email@example.com.

 - Where do I find the Mission College catalog?
 The catalog can be found online or hard copies of the catalog may be purchased at the Mission College Bookstore.